By: Lindsay May, MD, FAAP, FRCPC & Shaji Menon, MD, MS, FAAP, FACC, FASE

 calling 911 and prompt bystander emergency response.

-Are there warning signs for SCA before it happens?
+Are there warning signs for sudden cardiac arrest before it happens?

 When SCA happens to seemingly healthy young people, there is usually no obvious injury or medical reasons the patient or family knew about.
 Some young people who suffer SCA may have previously experienced heart-related symptoms, such as shortness of breath, chest pain, or